geerlingguy/raspberry-pi-pcie-devices/_cards_other/via-firewire-iim-vt6307l.md

 buy_link: https://www.viatech.com/en/silicon/legacy/peripherals/ieee-1394/vt6307ls/
 videos: []
 ---
-GitHub user @WACOMalt was able to get a Generic VT6307L / ASM1083 2+1 IEEE 1394 Firewire PCIe card working on the Compute Module 4.
+GitHub user @WACOMalt was able to get a Generic VT6307L / ASM1083 2+1 IEEE 1394 FireWire PCIe card working on the Compute Module 4.

-He compiled the kernel with `firewire-ohci` enabled, and added `dtoverlay=pcie-32bit-dma` to `/boot/config.txt`, and was able to get DVGrab to capture footage live and from tapes.
+He compiled the kernel with `firewire-ohci` enabled, and added `dtoverlay=pcie-32bit-dma` to `/boot/config.txt`, and was able to get [DVGrab](https://linux.die.net/man/1/dvgrab) to capture footage live and from tapes.

 He did report trouble initializing the camera shortly after boot, and said his only concern was reliability—there were a few dropped frames or failed initializations.